hexagontk/hexagon/http_server/README.md

 An HTTP server is nothing more than a function that takes a request and returns a response.
 Requests and responses comply with several Web standards.

-For the sake of ease of use, HTTP toolkits (or frameworks) are build.
+For the sake of ease of use, HTTP toolkits (or frameworks) are built.
 These tools make easier to write an HTTP server that has to deal with different behaviour based on requests attributes.

 These development tools usually have different layers/parts (the ones below are some of the most